codename0og/codename-rvc-fork-3/README.md

 ## A lil bit more the project:

 ### This fork is pretty much my personal take on Applio. ✨
-`Goal of this project is foe mt to have a much more flexible base than mainline rvc.`
+`Goal of this project is for me to have a much more flexible base than mainline rvc.`
 <br/>
 ㅤ
 <br/>